Gitu1212/us-flight-delay-eda/README.md

 # us-flight-delay-eda-2015
 ==========================
 ---
-A hands-on exploratory data analysis (EDA) project using 2015 US flight delay data.
+Exploratory data analysis (EDA) project using 2015 US flight delay data.
 This notebook follows a clean, modular 6-step pipeline for working with real-world datasets — from loading to visualization.
 ---

 ==============